microsoft/theme-converter-for-vs/README.md

 9. Set `Type` to `Microsoft.VisualStudio.VsPackage`, and `Source` to `File on filesystem`.
 10. Select Browse and select the .pkgdef you added.
 Select OK.
 11. Edit other fields in the vsixmanifest as desired (author, version, company, etc)
-12. Build solution and you now have a vsix in the output folder.
+12. Build solution and you now have a vsix in the output folder!
+Your new theme is most compatible with Visual Studio 2022 Preview 3 and up.

 # Support